xiaotao-star/EGAS-ARM/README.md

    sh GenomeAnnotation.sh
    ```

 4. After running EGAS-ARM finished successfully and there are directories with 01_ to 05_ prefix and busco directory.
-The final Annotation file in **05_evm** directories.
+The final Annotation file in **05_evm** directory.